Coordinator, vocology & voice pedagogy

 - Expertise:Voice Pedagogy

-Lynn Helding studied voice at the University of Montana, in Vienna, Austria, and at Indiana University, where she was the first singer ever accepted to pursue the prestigious Artist Diploma in Voice.
-She earned her master’s degree in vocal pedagogy from Westminster Choir College of Rider University, and completed the Summer Vocology Institute of the National Center for Voice and Speech in Salt Lake City, where she has returned as guest faculty.
-Her voice teachers include Esther England, Dale Moore, and Chris Arneson, and voice science mentors Scott McCoy, Ingo Titze and Katherine Verdolini-Abbott.
-Previous to USC, she taught voice for four years at Vanderbilt University’s Blair School of Music, and more recently served twenty-two years as Associate Professor of Voice and Director of Performance Studies at Dickinson College.
+As a young student, Helding studied voice at the University of Montana, in Vienna, Austria with Kammersänger Otto Edelmann, and at Indiana University where she was the first singer ever accepted to pursue the prestigious Artist Diploma in Voice.
+She earned her master’s degree in vocal pedagogy from Westminster Choir College of Rider University and completed the Summer Vocology Institute at the National Center for Voice and Speech, and now returns as guest SVI faculty.
+Previous to her appointment at USC, she served twenty-two years as Associate Professor of Voice and Director of Performance Studies at Dickinson College, and four years as voice faculty at Vanderbilt University’s Blair School of Music.

 - Lynn Helding Broadcast on NPR’s WAMC “Vocology — The Science and Art of the Voice,” Thursday March 5, 2015 (Listen Here)